PlayingWithFusion/SnakeEyesDocs/hardware.md

 ## LED Control

-LED brightness is controlled by the Raspberry Pi pin 13.
+LED brightness is controlled by the Raspberry Pi pin GPIO 13.
 Configure the pin as an output, sending a 5kHz-8kHz square wave.
 Vary the duty cycle from 0% to 100% to change LED brightness.

-A python example of doing this is contained inside [the FRCVision software sample](FRCVision/snakeEyesVision.py)

 ## Fan